stock2shop/website/content/uncategorised/b2b-trade-store/features/terms.md

 ---
 title: "Terms"
+seoTitle: "Custom Terms and Conditions for B2B Stores"
-description: "Use our standard B2B terms and conditions or send us your terms"
+seoDescription: "Use our standard B2B terms and conditions or send us your terms"
 image: ""
 ---